JoselynDRF/JoselynDRF/README.md

 ### 🏦 Widgets for Internet Banking

-Prototyped and developed widgets for Internet Banking.
+Prototyped and implemented widgets for Internet Banking.

 <details>
 <summary><strong>Features and Technologies</strong></summary>